Cockroaches! No one likes them, and everyone wants to get rid of them. Maybe homeopathy can help?

 How to Use the Remedy

-Early information on the homeopathic remedy, Arsenicum album (Ars.)
-6C indicates that it deters cockroaches.
-It is also safe.
-Unlike many other commercial products, Arsenicum album has no toxic ingredients to harm you, your plants or pets, wildlife or the environment.
+Unlike some commercial products, Arsenicum album has no toxic ingredients to harm you, your plants or pets, wildlife or the environment.
 It won’t irritate if spilt on the skin or poison if accidentally swallowed by a child.
 It can be safely used in all areas of the house, even on kitchen benches.

 Instructions for Use